nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-extension-model.md

 We do this by checking whether they are individually annotated.

 Coincidentally, the first four points directly correspond to four of the extension points: *BeforeAll*, *BeforeTestExecution*, *AfterTestExecution*, *AfterAll*.
-So all we have to do is implement the four corresponding interfaces.
+So all we have to do is to implement the four corresponding interfaces.
 The implementations are pretty trivial - they just do what we stated above:

 ```java